xrdocs/multicast/_blogs/future-of-multicast.md

 _Customers_

-Since 2002 Cisco Systems has been providing the solution of Multicast VPN (MVPN).
+Since 2002 Cisco Systems® has been providing the solution of Multicast VPN (MVPN).
 It is simple to set up, highly scalable and has minimal administrative overhead.
 Providers can dynamically provide multicast support over MPLS networks.
 It allows for the transport of a customer's IP Multicast traffic across a provider's VPN backbone transparently, and it is integrated transparently with the Cisco IOS® Unicast MPLS VPN solution.
 It allows a service provider to offer multicast services to its VPN customers in addition to its current Unicast VPN offering.

 The MVPN solution uses GRE with unique multicast distribution tree (MDT) forwarding to realize the true scalability of native IP Multicast in the core network.
 Cisco MVPN is based on the Multicast Domain solution with the highest level of optimization built into the Cisco solution with the help of default MDT and data MDT scaling enhancements.
 MVPN introduces multicast routing information to the VPN routing and forwarding table (VRF), creating a Multicast VRF.